-Talent management is a business strategy which aligns the workforce with the organisation’s goal and values, which basically includes aligning the right person with the right role and tools.
+Talent management is a business strategy that aligns the workforce with the organization's goals and values.
+It includes aligning the right person with the proper role and tools.

-Talent management is a management strategy that organisations hope will enable them to retain their topmost talented and skilled employees.
+Talent management is a management strategy that organizations install to retain their top employees.

-While hiring top talent continues to be a challenge for companies even today but retaining them and training them to meet the changing dynamics of the organisation is a much bigger concern.
+While hiring top talent continues to be a challenge for companies even today, retaining them and training them to meet the changing dynamics of the organization is a much more significant concern.